Scholarships

 • Red Rocks Community College does not unlawfully discriminate in its admissions, education programs, activities, or employment policies on the basis of race, age, sex, religion, color, national origin, or disability, and is subject to Title IX of the Education Amendments Act of 1972 and Title VII of the Civil Rights Act of 1964 as amended.
 Red Rocks Community College also complies with the Veterans Readjustment Act of 1973, sections 503 and 504.

-• First-Generation Scholarship - via Academic Works (Nov-Mar); for students whose parents have not earned a Bachelor's Degree
+• First-Generation Scholarship - via Academic Works (December 15 through March 1); for high school graduates whose parents have not earned a Bachelor's Degree

-• RRCC-Warren Tech Scholarship - via Academic Works (Nov-Mar); for students who have earned RRCC credits while attending Warren Tech during the current school year
+• RRCC-Warren Tech Scholarship - via Academic Works (December 15 through March 1); for high school graduates who have earned RRCC credits while attending Warren Tech during the current school year

-• Community Leaders Scholarship - via Academic Works (Nov-Mar); a highly competitive application, for students who have demonstrated a commitment to community service
+• Community Leaders Scholarship - via Academic Works (December 15 through March 1); a highly competitive application, for high school graduates who have demonstrated a commitment to community service and/or volunteerism

 Eligibility Requirements: